Koeng101/sporenet/experiment_3/README.md

 s5070,AAAAAACAATTGAATCGATTCACAAAAAATAGG
 ```

 The CDS of that region we can safely assume will be present in the strain REG120, and will be our target for integration.
 Dr. Zeigler from the BGSC recommnends [at least 500bp of homology](https://www.researchgate.net/post/Can_Bacillus_subtilis_only_be_transformed_using_multimeric_DNA_molecules_can_you_also_digest_the_plasmid_without_religation) when doing transformations, so we will use that number as well.
-We don't want to have multiple resistance markers in our end strain, so we will delete a 150bp region of the ermC gene during recombination.
+We don't want to have multiple resistance markers in our end strain, so we will delete a 275bp region of the ermC gene during recombination.
 This could potentially be repaired by environmental DNA, but this would cause the excision of our recombinant DNA, so we won't worry about repair of that resistance marker.
+275bp was deleted because some of the ermC gene had extremely low GC, which would cause problems with synthesis.

 ## AmpR flanks